Precautions to Take After Delivery

 2. Use Ice Packs for Pain Around the Vaginal Area

 Ice packs help reduce pain around the vagina after childbirth.
 To avoid direct contact with the vagina, wrap the pack in a soft towel.
 This is a normal post-delivery precaution.

 3. Use Warm Water to Cleanse Yourself

 The area between your vagina and rectum can be sore and difficult to clean.
 Wash it gently with warm water to prevent an infection.

 A sitz bath is when you sit in a few inches of warm water every day, especially after bowel movements.
 This will help reduce soreness around the vagina.

-It is common for mothers to forget to eat or skip meals for want of time, but breastfeeding mothers must eat well and ensure that they eat when they are hungry.
+It is common for mothers to skip meals or forget to eat, but breastfeeding mothers must eat well and ensure that they eat when they are hungry.
 Eat foods rich in nutrients for optimum post-pregnancy care and benefits for the feeding baby.
-A healthy diet is key to a good breastfeeding pattern to nurse your newborn.
+A healthy diet is the key to a good breastfeeding pattern to nursing your newborn.
 Supplement your diet with grains, vegetables, dairy, fruits, protein legumes and cereals.
 You food palate must be rich in protein, iron and calcium.
 Healthy nutrition is one of the most important precautions after delivery of the baby.